 These protests, organized by radical activists through social media, have not been as massive as those staged last summer; indeed, press reports indicate that not more than 1,000 or so have been gathered at any one time.
 Nevertheless, some of those protests have ended with acts of vandalism and, after one such gathering, more than 100 arrests.
 Protestors warn that this is only the beginning; they threaten with larger demonstrations over the summer, coinciding with the World Cup.
 The slogan Sem direitos, sem Copa (No rights, no World Cup) has become the rallying cry of these protests, and #NaoVaiTerCopa (“we will not have a Cup”) competes for attention with #VaiTerCopa (“we will have a Cup”), sponsored by Brazilian president Dilma Rousseff.

-Anything and everything can and has been said about the radical activists who are behind these demonstrations; in fact, a Brazilian blogger has even connected him with extreme right-wing activists intent on giving Rousseff a hard time.
-An opinion piece in the Spanish daily El País opined that these protests are primarily a reaction from true soccer fans – or a backlash, rather – against the crass commercialization of the sport willingly sponsored by FIFA, soccer’s international governing body.
+Anything and everything can and has been said about the radical activists who are behind these demonstrations; in fact, a Brazilian blogger has even connected them with extreme right-wing activists intent on giving Rousseff a hard time.
+An opinion piece in Spanish daily El País opined that these protests are primarily a reaction from true soccer fans – or a backlash, rather – against the crass commercialization of the sport, willingly sponsored by soccer’s international governing body, FIFA.
 But soccer insider Keir Radnedge said it best when he insisted that big-time sports events like the World Cup ignore the public at their peril:

 [T]he newly-enlightened youth of Brazil rose up against a perceived imbalance between expenditure on the World Cup and expenditure on social welfare. […]

 One of the repeated complaints this writer found among protesters last June was about the democratic deficit: simply, they had not been asked whether they wanted Brazil to host the World Cup.